-This is usually implemented as an inner class implementing the IActionListener interface.
-Since our specification identified removeListener as the listener property for the removeLineItem component, the page must implement a remoteListener property:
+Typically, the accessor method that provides the listener returns an instance of an inner class.
+Since our specification identified removeListener as the listener property for the remove component, the page must implement a remoteListener property:

 This method is only invoked after all the page state is rewound; especially relevant is the lineItem property.
 The listener gets the shopping cart and removes from it the current line item.
-This whole rewinding process has ensured that lineItem is the correct value, even though the removeLineItem component was renderred several times on the page (because it was wrapped by the Foreach component).
+This whole rewinding process has ensured that lineItem is the correct value, even though the remove component was rendered several times on the page (because it was wrapped by the Foreach component).